Shampoo: Pre-Columbian North America

 Certain Native American tribes used extracts from North American plants as hair shampoo; for example the Costanoans of present-day coastal California used extracts from the coastal woodfern, Dryopteris expansa.

 Pre-Columbian South America

 Before quinoa can be eaten the saponin must be washed out from the grain prior to cooking.
 Pre-Columbian Andean civilizations used this soapy by-product as a shampoo.

+Types

+Shampoos can be classified into four main categories: